crmlatte/tp/docs/UserGuide.md

 ### Unassigning and Removing a Timed Event: `unassign`

-Removes a timed event from all assigned students and deletes the event from the timed event list.
+**Removes a timed event** from all assigned students and **deletes** the event from the timed event list.

 Format: `unassign TIMED_EVENT_INDEX`

 * `TIMED_EVENT_INDEX`: The index of the timed event shown in the timed event list (must be a positive integer).
 * Unassigns the specified timed event from all students who were previously assigned to it.
-* Removes the timed event entirely from the list.
+* Deletes the timed event from the timed event list.

 Example:
 * `unassign 1`